 The condition dubbed as ‘tech neck’ is increasing among those aged 18-39 as they own an average of three pieces of technological equipment.

-Diagnosed by a specific crease just above the collar bone, there are now a range of treatments to help combat the modern day issue which can also include loss of tone.
+Diagnosed by a specific crease just above the collar bone, there is now a range of treatments to help combat the modern day issue which can also include loss of tone.

 The vertical wrinkles are caused by keeping the head in the same position over long periods of time, which usually occurs when working with a computer, and also when you sleep.